What is Card Issuing and How Does It Work?

 • Payment processing: when a customer makes a purchase, the payment is processed through a card payment network, which connects the card issuer, the merchant, and the customer’s bank.
 The card issuer approves or declines the transaction based on the available funds and other factors.

 Card issuers are essential players in the payment lifecycle, as they issue credit and debit cards, manage customer accounts, and process payments.
 Their role is critical in ensuring that transactions are processed securely and efficiently.
-Check this article to get information about top 10 card issuing platforms.

 Watch this video to explore the process of issuing cards using SDK.finance FinTech Platform: